Upcycle-Electronics/ChipLabels/README.md

+# DIL Chip Labels

+Copyright 2019 Jake Little

+These files and original documents are [MIT licensed](http://en.wikipedia.org/wiki/MIT_License).

+##What's Here
-GIMP    = .xcf files made using GIMP 2.10 in Ubuntu Labels  = individual labels with each on an 8.5 x 11 inch (A4) background
+ - *GIMP*   .xcf files made using GIMP 2.10 in Ubuntu (these contain many more labels than have been extracted to PDFs)
+ - *Labels*   Individual labels with each on an 8.5 x 11 inch (A4) background

-BenEaters6502/8b-BC   = All the labels for Ben's 6502 and 8 Bit Breadboard Computer project thus far.
+ - *BenEaters6502/8b-BC*   All the labels for Ben's 6502 and 8 Bit Breadboard Computer project thus far.

+##Notes
-Note: you may need to try different PDF viewers and print settings to get these to print right.
+    You may need to try different PDF viewers and print settings to get these to print right.
 I use the default “Document Viewer” that came with Lubuntu.
 I have tried printing from Firefox, Ocular, and GIMP directly.
 With the A4 sized background I get good print results from most.
 Without the A4 sized background the Document Viewer is the only one that prints at the correct size.
 I am using the same print tools I use for ink transfers when I'm etching PCB's.
   I cut these out, and glue them on with stick-type school glue.
 It holds but is easy to clean off too.
 The best looking results I have achieved were done using HP brand photo paper designed for toner printers, but used in a laser printer.
 This paper also sticks to the chip better.
 I use standard printer paper most of the time though.

  Inside the GIMP  standard .xcf file there are more labels that I did not include in PDF form.
 These are an older style from back when I made labels with the text facing the pins on each side.
 Now I make all text face the same side.